This post contains our shortlist of the best men’s and women’s hiking daypacks.

 However, for day hiking in most places other than the most extreme climates where you may need extra clothing and emergency equipment, for example on remote winter hikes in the mountains, the majority of hiking backpacks are going to be at their most practical and versatile with volumes of between 20 and 30 litres.

 It’s also worth noting that hiking backpacks which are 30 liters and over tend to get heavier and require additional hip support to help balance the load on your back, so are not the best choice for most people doing day hiking and not staying out overnight.

 If you think you need to carry that much weight for a day hike then you may need to review your hiking gear packing list – compare your gear to our recommended day hiking packing checklist and see if there is anything you can cut down on to lighten your hiking load.

 Running hydration packs have smaller volumes but are designed to carry volumes of up to around 12 litres of gear, including water and hydration bladders or bottles, so they can be a great choice for fast and light day hiking as well as running.

-Based on the size ranges explained above, our list of the best hiking daypacks focuses on backpacks designed for hiking with a volume capacity of between 20 and 30 litres.
-For the best small backpacks click here to jump up to our recommendations, and click here to jump up to recommended backpacks more suitable to carrying heavier weight on day hikes.
+Based on the size ranges explained above, our list of the best day hiking backpacks focuses on those with a volume capacity of between 20 and 30 litres.
+For the best small backpacks click here to jump up to our recommendations, and click here to jump up to recommended backpacks more suitable for carrying heavier weight on day hikes.

-If you also plan to do winter hiking and snowshoeing then these hiking daypacks would all be great choices for snowshoeing, too.
+If you also plan to do winter hiking and snowshoeing then these would all be great choices for snowshoeing, too.